jasonwebb/morphogenesis-resources/README.md

     </tr>
     <tr>
       <td valign="top"><a href="https://www.rhino3d.com/" target="_blank">Rhino</a></td>
       <td valign="top">NURBS-based CAD program popular with architects and industrial designers.
 Strong ecosystem of advanced computational design plugins built by highly skilled community.
-Less focus on rendering, animation, and interactivity; more for form-finding with fabrication in mind.<br><br>
+Less focus on rendering, animation, and interactivity; more for form-finding with fabrication in mind.
+Allows for scripting with <a href="https://developer.rhino3d.com/guides/#rhinopython" target="_blank">Python</a>, <a href="https://developer.rhino3d.com/guides/#rhinoscript" target="_blank">RhinoScript</a>, and <a href="https://developer.rhino3d.com/guides/" target="_blank">more</a>.<br><br>
         <details>
           <summary>List of useful Rhino plugins</summary>
           <p>